pingcap/docs-cn/v3.0/tidb-in-kubernetes/deploy/alibaba-cloud.md

 > **Warning:**
 >
-> It is strongly recommended to set `monitor_slb_network_type` to `intranet` in `variables.tf` for security if you already have a VPN connecting to your VPC or plan to set up one.
+> It is strongly recommended to set `deploy/modules/aliyun/tidb-cluster/values/default.yaml` - `monitor.grafana.service.annotations` - `service.beta.kubernetes.io/alicloud-loadbalancer-address-type` to `intranet` for security if you already have a VPN connecting to your VPC or plan to set up one.

 ## Upgrade